 Take better photos

-The Nexus 5 has had its fair share of camera problems, so ensuring for quality here should be your first port of call.
-Thankfully, improving your snaps is pretty hassle-free, simply set your default mode to HDR+ and watch your contrasts, motion-blur and low-light performance increase.
-There's really very little reason not to be taking all of your photos in HDR+ mode, save for a marginal hit to the battery performance.
-To make things even better, the Lollipop update has some serious camera enhancements built in too.
+The Nexus 5 has had its fair share of camera problems, but thankfully, improving your snaps is pretty hassle-free.
+Simply set your default mode to HDR+ and watch the camera's contrasts, motion-blur and low-light performance increase.
+In the Google Camera app, bring up the menu (tap the three dots), select the HDR+ option in the middle, and watch your images get an immediate boost.
+There's very little reason not to be taking all of your photos in HDR+ mode, save for a marginal hit to the battery.

 Sure, Google likes to force things down our throats, like making it so that you almost need a Google+ account just to get out of bed in the morning, but you don't have to jump aboard the Hangouts train just because Google wants you to.
-Just install another messaging app that you actually like or already use (like Viber, Kik, or Tango) and substitute that as the default messaging app.
+Just install another messaging app that you actually like or already use (such as Viber, Kik, or Tango) and set that as the default messaging app.

 Make use of Google's app integration

 Even if you don't use Google Now, that doesn't mean Google's presence isn't still everywhere to be found in the Nexus 5 experience.
 From the persistent voice command search bar on the home screens to the smart dialer that integrates a search function and auto-complete, Google is intertwined on the Nexus 5 like nobody's business.

 Seeing as this is actually a very powerful tool (and only a little scary), you may as well get on board and put it to good use.
 The more you learn about Google's integrated services the quicker and easier your Nexus 5 experience will become.
 Check out a few examples below.